-Though you’ll pay more for coverage going forward, you have some options.
+Though you’ll pay more for insurance coverage going forward, you have some options.
 The first thing you can try to do is look for a company that offers the best rates for drivers with DUIs.
 In this article, we’ll help you understand what’s next after a drunk driving conviction.

 Find the best car insurance after a DUI